wasabirobby/wasabi_fishing/README.md

 - Put script in your `resources` directory

-- Import `wasabi_fishing_weight.sql` to your database if using weight based inventory.
-- Import `wasabi_fishing_limit.sql` to your database if using limit based inventory.
+- If using limit system for inventory please set Old ESX config to true otherwise put false

 - Add `ensure wasabi_fishing` in your `server.cfg`